Minnowo/immy/README.md

 ### Install

 On Linux systems, calling `make install` will build and place Doko in `/opt/doko/`.
-This will automatically set the `RESOURCE_PATH` to this folder to prevent problems finding fonts.
-It will then create a symlink to `/usr/bin/doko` which should hopefully be in path.

 ### Uninstall

 On Linux systems, calling `make uninstall` will uninstall the program.

-You can alternatively delete the files manually from `/opt/doko` and the file `/usr/bin/doko`.
+You can alternatively delete the files manually from `/opt/doko` and the symlinks `/usr/bin/doko` and `/usr/bin/im`.